marcelocoelho/4.031/README.md

 ## 3. Start Building your 'Roadkill'

 A 'roadkill' is a flattened circuit board, designed this way so that you only need to worry about your electronics, and not the form-factor of your object.
-In product design, this lets electrical engineers and firmware developers start their work, while mechanical and industrial designers are still figuring out ethe form-factor and look of an object.
+In product design, this lets electrical engineers and firmware developers start their work, while mechanical and industrial designers are still figuring out the form-factor and look of an object.

 At this early prototyping phase, I use a small piece of wood or cardboard and protoboards to create a 'roadkill'.
 Once I know that everything works as intended I start migrating my circuit design to its final custom PCB form-factor.